QMrpy/flow-cpp-sdk/README.md

       grpc==1.40.0
       ```

 2. Set environment variables in `~/.bashrc`.
-Ensure that this is the same directory used during installation of `grpc`.
+Ensure that this is the same directory used during the installation of `grpc`.

       ```
       export MY_INSTALL_DIR=$HOME/.local